oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 ## Making it possible to submit and prioritize requests for learning material

+**Difficulty**: Medium

+**Potential mentor(s)**: Ben Henning

+### Summary

+Currently, https://oppia.org serves as a repository of almost random explorations users have created.
+Although it's fantastic users create these explorations, we think Oppia will be a lot more effective to both learners and exploration creators if there is some way for people to submit requests for new explorations and have creators address those requests by directly creating the corresponding exploration(s).

+This project involves writing a system for creating, listing, and addressing requests for new content.
+Users should be able to see and search for content requests, be able to create a new request for content (including a brief description), and vote on existing requests.
+Creators will be able to use the same searching functionality to find top-ranked requests and address them by listing a specific exploration or collection which they feel satisfies the request.
+It's not yet clear what the exact flow of this should be; we will leave it up to the student's proposal to clarify how they feel learners and creators should interact when addressing content requests.
+Some things to consider in this area include:

+- Should any creator be able to address any request (even very popular ones)?
+- Should the request be closed when an exploration/collection is associated with a request?
+- Should explorations and interactions even be associated with requests?
+- Should requests allow back-and-forth discussion among the community?
+- Should the author of the request be responsible for closing the request when an exploration/collection is made which satisfies it?

+Those are just a few questions to get started thinking about the system.

+### Required skills/knowledge

+This is an end-to-end project and involves quite a lot of hands-on work with both frontend and backend code.

+Required:
+- Familiarity with Python
+- Familiarity with AngularJS

+Recommended:
+- Familiarity with Google app engine (we use a NoSQL data store)
+- Familiarity with creating mocks with programs such as sketch (definitely not a requirement, but it will help)

+You will be expected to create mocks (even if they're just drawings on paper) and a design document outlining the technical changes needed in the frontend and backend for implementing this system.
+You will be working with people across the team since this project is multi-disciplinary.

 ## Making Oppia usable offline (and being more lightweight in transmitting data)